 A survey by JP Morgan Chase revealed that traveling is the biggest expense after payroll; These expenses can account for 10-12% of a company’s annual budget.
 What’s more, business travelers are not the same, and their spending can have dramatic differences.
 Predictive forecasting can help decrease the uncertainty involved and include more accurate numbers into the annual forecast budget.
 Big data analytics usually collect historical data from two sources.
 The first source is data from travel expenses from previous periods.
 This booking data can be gathered from online booking tools or through a corporate agent.
 The second source is from employee expense reporting.
 An analysis of trip counts and travel spending can determine a recommended per-employee monthly average travel expenditure.
 This will be modified against the company’s growth and sales plans.
 By using Predictive Analytics and smart incentive structures, companies can reduce travel expenses by 25% or more.

 With Predictive Analytics for business forecasting, companies don’t have to feel trapped by their expenses.
 Data-driven insights empower and allow businesses to optimize their expenditures and overhead costs.
 If you are interested in learning more about how Predictive Analytics can work for your company, SevenTablets is here to help.
-Our product, Sertics, puts the power of Data Visualization and Predicitive Analytics in the hands of business users.
+Our product, Sertics, is a powerful data lake creation tool that enables the power of Data Visualization and Predictive Analytics for business users.

 7T also specializes in all facets of custom software development and mobile app development, including UI/UX design, mobile security and app testing.
-So you can proceed with confidence knowing that your new Predictive Analytics engine will be user-friendly and secure.
+So you can proceed with confidence knowing that your new data governance tool will be user-friendly and secure.

 With headquarters in Dallas, 7T maintains regional offices in Houston, Austin, and Chicago.
 Our clients are located worldwide, so we’re ready to overcome the challenges that distance can create.
 To discuss your development project or experience the power of Predictive Analytics, reach out to the team at SevenTablets today.